Why list your token at all?

 - It is a good distribution strategy for your token to gain more investors; the better the exchange for the listing, the more new investors will be able to access and trade your token

-- The listing is a great marketing and PR tool – it is a new partnership for your project, thus an important announcement for your community; and a well-traded token (market maker will help here!) draws more attention – so you gain even more investors
+- The listing is a great marketing and PR tool – it is a new partnership for your project, thus an important announcement for your community; and a well-traded token (a liquidity provider will help here) draws more attention – so you gain even more investors

 - Assuring the liquidity of the token – as investors want to know how they are going to realize returns on their investments, and good liquidity lets them enter and exit their token positions easily

 - An opportunity to get listed on CoinMarketCap, Coingecko, or similar portals – so that the broader community can learn about your project and the token; but first, you need a token listing on a couple of platforms and assure that your token is being traded

 Before DEXes arrived, projects were listing their coins on centralized exchanges only.
 Today many smaller projects choose to list only on DEXes.
 Let us see why.

 Here are the pros & cons of listing your token on CEX vs DEX.